List of video game genres: Real-time strategy (RTS)

 The moniker "real-time strategy" (RTS), indicates that the action in the game is continuous, and players will have to make their decisions and actions within the backdrop of a constantly changing game state.
 This genre is probably the most well known of strategy games, and is what most websites mean when they say "strategy games".
 Real-time strategy gameplay is characterised by obtaining resources, building bases, researching technologies and producing units.
 Blizzard Entertainment's StarCraft is a popular RTS played competitively in South Korea and televised to large audiences.
-Other notable games include the Warcraft series, Age of Empires series, Dawn of War, Company of Heroes, Command and Conquer, and Dune II, essentially the first RTS game.
+Other notable games include the Warcraft series, Age of Empires series, SpellForce series, Company of Heroes, Command and Conquer, Dawn of War, and Dune II, essentially the first RTS game.
 Outside of PCs, very few strategy games are real-time.
-A few examples are Battle for Middle-earth II, Pikmin and Halo Wars.
+A few examples are Battle for Middle-earth II, Pikmin, and Halo Wars.
 Even fewer ones use physical pieces, such as Icehouse.